Exploring our housing needs

 Along with analyzing housing and community data, we conducted community engagement to provide further insights into key areas of housing need.
 We will use the report to help inform future planning and decision-making.

-In 2019, the provincial government amended the Local Government Act to require municipal governments to complete housing needs reports by April 2022 and then update them every five years.
+This work stems from a 2019 provincial government amendment to the Local Government Act that required municipal governments to complete housing needs reports by April 2022 and then update them every five years.

 Our population profile